gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 1. Configure the Prompt Flow connections:

     - Open the `connections` folder, then open the `proxy-create-connections.ipynb` notebook.
-    - You will be prompted to install the Jupyter extension, select **Install**.
     - Select `Run All` in the notebook to create the connections.

 ## Proceed to the workshop